 “You” Statements vs. “I” Statements Part 3

-One day you will be in a situation and you will feel that a conversation could go very wrong.
+One day you will be in a situation, and you will feel that a conversation could go very wrong.
 You will have a second or two to remind yourself that you have a choice on how you respond.
-Then, with some patience, you will choose to respond with “I” statements rather a those accusatory “You” statements.
+Then, with some patience, you will respond with “I” statements instead of those accusatory “You” statements.

-I hope that you have found this three-part series helpful in opening up your conversations with your kids and other adults.
-By teaching this to your kids, you give them a life skill that could save a job, save a marriage, and certainly save a relationship in the future.
+I hope you have found this three-part series helpful in opening up your conversations with your kids and other adults.
+By teaching this to your kids, you give them a life skill that could save a job, keep a marriage, and indeed save a relationship in the future.

 Yours for better parenting,